MNSGC-Ballooning/FlightGPS/README.md

-# UbloxGPS
+# FlightGPS

-A library for Ublox gps modules intended for high-altitude balloon use.
+A library for various gps modules intended for high-altitude balloon use.
-Supports reading and processing of NMEA data, and calibration of device to airborne mode.
+Supports reading and processing of NMEA data on all modules.
+Uses subclasses to implement module-specific functions (currently only calibration for airborne mode on Ublox devices).

 ## Library Dependencies